Services

 • We provide you with independent advice about your unique circumstances and have these addressed (in an Award, if appropriate).

 • We bring in experts, if necessary, to ensure your interests are safeguarded in contentious situations (as disbursements).
+These experts may include an Advising Engineer to check over plans on your behalf.

 • We carry out site inspections after the works are concluded (if required).

 Our Fees are dependent on the complexity of the works.
 We offer fixed fees to Building Owners (owners who want to carry out works).
 Please contact us to get a quote!
-When representing the Adjoining Owners (neighbours not carrying out works), we charge an hourly rate.

 Party Wall Notices